handle1337/chat-strike/README.md

 Inspired by Isaac Duarte's https://github.com/Isaac-Duarte/source_cmd_parser this script integrates chat-gpt into Counter-Strike 2 (Or any GldSource, Source/2 game) allowing people in the same server to interact with it.

+## Requirements

+- 64bit Windows
+- Python 3.11+ < 3.12

+It is highly recommended that you posses an openai-api key, but it is not necessary unless you're attempting to use `/chat.py`

 ## Usage

 First, you must enable console logging, to achieve this you can do one of the following: